 Most interesting is the rich archaeological heritage.
-In Kazakhstan are found outstanding landmarks left by the Bronze Age and early Iron Age cultures – giant mounds (kurgans), megalithic monuments, petroglyphs.
+In Kazakhstan are found outstanding landmarks left by the Bronze Age and early Iron Age cultures – giant mounds (kurgans), megalithic monuments, and petroglyphs.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.